Here are ten cold calling tips that are guaranteed to take you to the next level.

 4. Talk about the prospect’s pain points

 If we are going to talk about the prospect, the most productive thing to discuss is the areas where they are having challenges or where there is room for improvement.
-And to do this right, you don’t want to have a broad discussion about all of the prospect’s challenges; you want to focus the discussion on the pain points in the area where your product or service fits.
+And to do this right, you don’t want to have a broad discussion of all the prospect’s challenges; you want to focus on the pain points where your product or service fits.

-In order to improve your ability to get prospects talking about their pain points, you need to have clarity on what pain points or challenges you help to solve, minimize, or avoid.
-And in order for you to have that clarity, start by making a list of pain points your product helps with.
+To improve your ability to get prospects talking about their pain points, you need clarity on which pain points or challenges you help solve, minimize, or avoid.
+And to help you gain that clarity, start by making a list of the pain points your product helps with.

 5. Ask the Right Questions

-The best way to get prospect’s talking about their pain points is by asking good questions.
+The best way to get prospects to talk about their pain points is to ask good questions.
 You might agree with that but not know what questions to ask.

-The trick here is that we can take the list of pain points we came up with on the previous tip, and for each pain point, we can create a question to ask to see how the prospect is doing in that particular area.
+The trick here is that we can take the list of pain points we came up with in the previous tip and, for each pain point, create a question to ask to see how the prospect is doing in that area.
 We refer to these as pain questions.

 6. Sell the Conversation, Not the Product

-The next tip is to shift from selling the product and focus more on selling the prospect on simply talking more and having a conversation.
-This is important to stop to think about and keep in mind because your natural instinct will be to try to sell your product during a cold call.
-Even if you can’t take the order right then, most salespeople still focus more on selling the product by asking prospects if they need or are interested in the product they sell.
+The next tip is to shift from selling the product to focusing more on selling the prospect on simply talking and having a conversation.
+This is important to stop and think about, and keep in mind, because your natural instinct will be to try to sell your product during a cold call.
+Even if you can’t take the order right then, most salespeople still focus on selling the product by asking prospects whether they need or are interested in it.

 There are many problems with this approach.
 The first being that the prospect is most likely not in buying mode at that exact moment, and this will increase the odds of facing objections like “I am not interested”, “we don’t need that right now”, and “we already use someone for that.”
 And another problem is that the purchase is not the next step in the sales process.
 In most cases, if we are going to move forward at all, the next step is to simply talk more and have a longer conversation.